AFD-Illinois/pyharm/README.md

 * `_1d` likewise for radial/1D simulation output
 * `_ghost` for plotting ghost zones (works best with `_array`)
 * `_simple` to turn off axis labels, ticks, and colorbars for a presentation or outreach movie, or if you just need the screen real-estate

-As mentioned, components of certain vectors (anything suffixed `*cov` or `*con`) can be requested specifically by separating the name and index with `^` or `_`, and their transforms (e.g. to KS coordinates) can be requested similarly by coordinate name.

-Anything in the dump parameters or "header," `dump.params.keys()`.
-These can be listed for a full view, but include e.g. the adiabatic index `'gam'` and full domain size `'n1','n2','n3'` among a bunch of other things.

-Finally, members of the `Grid` object are also accessible through `FluidDump` objects, e.g. `dump['gcon']` for the full contravariant metric or `dump['gdet']` for the sqare root of the negative metric determinant.

-## Reductions

-See `analysis.py` in scripts and `reductions.py` in pyharm.